nyfix/OZ/doc/Getting-Started.md

 ```

 ## Where to go from here
-If the unit tests look good, you might want to proceed to [run the OpenMAMA examples programs](Running-Examples.md).
+If you're already familiar with OpenMAMA, you might want to proceed to [run the OpenMAMA example programs](Running-Examples.md).
 We've supplied scripts to make this process a bit easier, but it can nevertheless be a bit fiddly, and assumes at least some familiarity with OpenMAMA.

 We've also created a kinder, gentler (read, simpler) set of samples using modern C++ that can be found [here](../examples/Readme.md).
 This may be a better choice if you are not already familiar with OpenMAMA.

-If you're interested in performance (and who isn't), you can also check out the [OpenMAMA performance tests](Performance.md
+If you're interested in performance (and who isn't), you can also check out the [OpenMAMA performance tests](Performance.md).
-).

 #### See also
 [OpenMAMA Build Instructions](https://openmama.github.io/openmama_build_instructions.html)